 Taxes account for only a fraction of what the government spends.
 (Tax receipts as a percentage of spending outlays improved during the middle of BHO’s terms, but began falling again toward the end.
 On average, the federal government’s tax receipts were only 75% of outlays.[x]) The fraction that is not funded by taxes is funded by “printing”[xi] and borrowing money.
 The facts that unfunded future liabilities are gigantic[xii] and that people are demanding ever more government spending (e.g., government-funded healthcare) leaves little reason to believe that the country’s financial condition will improve and good reason to believe that the national debt will continue to grow.[xiii]
 If history is a guide, there is every reason to believe that much of the borrowed money will be repaid with devalued currency (i.e., currency with less buying power because of “printing”).
 In short, over the last several years, taxpayers have been funding with taxes a smaller fraction of government spending (the national debt increased by approximately $10 trillion under BHO) and unfunded future promises to pay skyrocketed.
 That means that the burden of government spending is increasingly falling on everyone.

 Constant devaluation of the currency does not hurt everyone equally.
 Of course devaluation of currency hurts lenders in particular, but that also results in higher interest costs for consumers.[xiv]
 More important, currency devaluation saps resources (the buying power of retained capital) and vitality from the economy.
-A less robust economy means fewer jobs, which means more people are subsidized by government.
+A less robust economy means fewer jobs, which means more people are subsidized by the government.
 It also means slower investment, productivity gains, pay raises,[xv] product improvements, and cost reductions.
 A less robust economy especially hurts those who are looking for a job or a pay raise and people on fixed incomes.

-Taxpayers, as such, actually pay less taxes as a result of currency devaluation because they make less taxable income and gain than they would have had the economy not been suppressed by government spending.
+Taxpayers, as such, actually pay fewer taxes as a result of currency devaluation because they make less taxable income and gain than they would have had the economy not been suppressed by government spending.

 All government spending takes money from activities that are relatively more productive and spends it on things that are relatively less productive.[xvi]
 Progressive taxation takes disproportionately more money from the most productive activities and progressive redistribution disproportionately distributes money to less productive things.
 (This is not to say that all redistribution is unproductive.
 In fact, some redistribution can be justified.
 This is to say that redistribution is much more costly to everyone than most people understand.)
 Though benefits are gained from such activities, it is a mistake to ignore the costs of those benefits.
 A less robust economy (slower wealth creation) is a big deal – for everyone![xvii]